 Through studying computer science, I can explore my interest in Artificial intelligence and its many subfields (e.g. Machine learning, Natural language processor).
 I'm especially interested in the Bioinformatics and Intelligent robot research area at UT Austin as I can study topics like neural networks and cognitive science to understand how we can translate human behavior to insightful data for prosthetics and autonomous robots.

+Dear Joe:

+A nearly polished essay, well done!

+My suggestion would be to relate your interest in robotics and your major to what you plan to do with this degree.
+Although the prompt doesn’t specifically ask to address this, it would be helpful for the reader to know that you have a bigger picture in mind through pursuing your education.

+All the best!

+Thalia